Skip to main content

 API client log

-This log will then show you what requests were made, as well as the payload sent and the response received.
+The log will then show you what requests were made, as well as the payload sent and the response received.
 Payloads and responses will only be saved when debugging is active.
 Otherwise, only the HTTP status code of unsuccessful requests are logged.
 In general, HTTP status codes starting with 4 indicate an error was made in the request and status codes starting with 5 indicate an internal error in the service.
-See here for a list of HTTP status codes.

 Example for a log of a successful request: API client log debug